• Skip to primary navigation

 3. Pour ⅓ cup port wine or sherry into the onions and stir.
 Allow to reduce and caramelize for 5 minutes.

-4. Once bread is done toasting, remove them and raise oven temperature to 450 F. Pour 6 cups of beef broth into the onions.
+4. Pour 6 cups of beef broth into the onions.
 Turn heat to high and simmer for 10-15 minutes.
-Salt to taste – begin with ½ a tsp. of salt and see if it can use a little more.
+Taste first before adding salt, it may be perfect already.
+If not, begin with ½ a tsp. of salt and see if it can use a little more.
 Don’t exceed 1 tsp.
+Once the bread is done toasting, remove them and raise oven temperature to 450 F.

 2 numbered images showing adding cheese to French onion soup before placing in the oven.